 STEPHANIE’S SPECTACULAR SPANAKOPITA

-1 c. finely chopped onions
+1 c. finely chopped onions, only if using fresh spinach

 5 finely chopped scallions, including green tops